|

 - Instantiate the timer task object (

-new RemindTask()
+new RemindTask()).

 - Schedule the timer task for execution.
 This example uses the

-) as the second argument.
+schedulemethod, with the timer task as the first argument and the delay in milliseconds (5000) as the second argument.
 Another way of scheduling a task is to specify the time when the task should execute.
 For example, the following code schedules a task for execution at 11:01 p.m.://Get the Date corresponding to 11:01:00 pm today.
 Calendar calendar = Calendar.getInstance(); calendar.set(Calendar.HOUR_OF_DAY, 23); calendar.set(Calendar.MINUTE, 1); calendar.set(Calendar.SECOND, 0); Date time = calendar.getTime(); timer = new Timer(); timer.schedule(new RemindTask(), time);

 By default, a program keeps running as long as its timer threads are running.
 You can terminate a timer thread in four ways.The